|

 Fox' focus throughout

-his excellent essays is "the view of power and justice",
+his excellent essays is "the view of power and justice",while my focus is:

 the real reason for the failure of "power"